-How Tyre Degradation Affects Race Strategy
+How Tyre Degradation Affects Race Strategy: Strategies, Factors, and Techniques

 Tyres are the only contact between a racecar and the track, which makes them the most important part of any racecar.
 No matter how much power the engine has, or the amount of downforce the aero package generates; if these loads cannot be effectively transferred through the tyres to generate grip, the car will not go faster.

 Unfortunately, a tyre’s ability to produce grip reduces over time.
 This degradation in tyre performance means the tyres don’t last as long, resulting in slower lap times and shorter stint lengths.
-Therefore, tyre degradation can significantly affect race strategy, which is why teams and drivers put so much effort into trying to understand, predict and manage tyres.
+Therefore, tyre degradation in motorsport can significantly affect race strategy, which is why teams and drivers put so much effort into trying to understand, predict and manage tyres.

 To understand tyres, we first need to grasp how rubber behaves.
 Rubber is viscoelastic, which means that once it has been deformed, it does not return to its original shape immediately.
 During this delay, energy is absorbed and converted into heat.
 The total amount of energy absorbed depends on the number of times the rubber is stressed and its temperature.
 For example, when rubber is cold, or excited by too high a frequency, it becomes hard and brittle.
 Whereas, when rubber is hot, or sliding slowly, it becomes elastic and rubbery.